-The approximate geographic location can be determined through the use of County Assessor plat maps available from the
+Most of the properties on the sale list have a street address, though the County does not warrant that the address is correct.
+The approximate geographic location can be determined through the use of the Parcel Number and the County Assessor Parcel Viewer.
+Parcel maps are also available from the

-County Assessor's Office at 3701 Power Inn Road, Suite 3000, Sacramento, CA 95826, telephone: (916) 875-0700.
+County Assessor's Office at 3636 American River Drive, Suite 200, Sacramento, CA 95864, telephone: (916) 875-0700.
 Exact boundary lines of a property can be determined only by a survey of the property initiated at the purchaser's expense.
 Properties with structures usually (but not always) have a street address.

 Why are properties removed from the Public Auction?

-Properties may be removed for various reasons, including, but not limited to: payment of the delinquent taxes, bankruptcy filings, and problems with the notification to parties of interest in compliance with Revenue and Taxation Code section 3701.
+Properties may be removed for various reasons, including payment of the delinquent taxes, bankruptcy filings, and problems with the notification to parties of interest.
+Removed properties may be offered at the next tax sale.